Panic rooms and gun safes on rise in London luxury homes

 He said there was more state-of-the art security in London homes because it was more readily available.
 “A few years ago, everyone was demanding air conditioning as a ‘must-have’.
 Now their attention has turned to 24-hour concierge teams and state-of-the-art security systems.”

 Despite the gadgetry, traditional methods such as bodyguards are still widely used, said Langton.
-“The main form of security used still seems to be someone hanging around who’s not a member of the family.” ($1 = 0.6318 British pounds)
+“The main form of security used still seems to be someone hanging around who’s not a member of the family.”
+(Editing by Andrew Roche)